Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Loss Ablation Study

-Even one goal of the proposed method is to solve the normal acquisition problem, especially on real world datasets.
-In the ablation study, we still test the influence of interpolation subsampling on the reconstruction under the normal-free case.~\cref{fig:ablation_normal} shows the visualization of two methods, IGR~\cite{gropp2020implicit} and ours, with $\tau_n = 0$ in~\eqref{eq:loss}.
-It is clear that our method is robust and stable for sparse input even without normal input.
-IGR can reconstruct satisfactory meshes for dense situation without normal but it fails when the input is sparse, especially when the surface is a planar.
-Dense input can therefore, resolve ambiguity of the surface orientation to some extend.
+Even one goal of the proposed method is to solve the normal acquisition problem, especially on real-world datasets.
+In the ablation study, we still test the influence of off-surface sampling on the reconstruction under the no-normal information case.~\cref{fig:ablation_normal} shows the visualization of two methods, IGR~\cite{gropp2020implicit} and ours, with $\tau_n = 0$ in~\cref{eq:loss}.
+Our method is robust and stable for sparse input even without normal input.
+IGR can reconstruct satisfactory meshes for dense situations without normal but it fails when the input is sparse, especially when the surface is planar.
+Dense input can, therefore, resolve the ambiguity of the surface orientation to some extent.